Thomas-Longworth/Premier-League-quiz-pp2/README.md

 - Accessibility:
 I used Lighthouse in the dev tools and generated a score of 86%.
 - Javascript:
-Using JSHint, I was able to check my javascript file for errors.
+Using JSHint, I was able to check my Javascript file for errors.
 I was able to fix all the syntax errors.